oliverbj/cord/README.md

         ->run();
 ```

-Cord also supports interacting with CargoWise One's event engine, meaning we can add events to files:
+Cord also supports interacting with CargoWise One's event engine, meaning we can add events to jobs:

 ```php
 Cord::shipment('SJFK21060014')